Seminoma

 Relative incidences of testicular tumors, showing seminoma at bottom left.

 A seminoma is a germ cell tumor of the testicle or, more rarely, the mediastinum or other extra-gonadal locations.
 It is a malignant neoplasm and is one of the most treatable and curable cancers, with a survival rate above 95% if discovered in early stages.

 Testicular seminoma originates in the germinal epithelium of the seminiferous tubules.
 About half of germ cell tumors of the testicles are seminomas.
 Treatment usually requires removal of one testicle.
 However, fertility is not usually affected.
 All other sexual functions will remain intact.

 Signs and symptoms

 The average age of diagnosis is between 35 and 50 years.
 This is about 5 to 10 years older than men with other germ cell tumors of the testes.
 In most cases, they produce masses that are readily felt on testicular self-examination; however, in up to 11 percent of cases, there may be no mass able to be felt, or there may be testicular atrophy.
 Testicular pain is reported in up to one fifth of cases.
 Low back pain may occur after metastasis to the retroperitoneum.

 Some cases of seminoma can present as a primary tumour outside the testis, most commonly in the mediastinum.
 In the ovary, the tumor is called a dysgerminoma, and in non-gonadal sites, particularly the central nervous system, it is called a germinoma.

+Prognosis

+Non pulmonary visceral metastases and high LDH levels are associated with worse prognosis.